Best Home Office Setup Under $500 for Freelancers

 SIHOO M18 Ergonomic Office Chair with Adjustable Headrest and Lumbar Support

-If you’re taller than 5’10” or need headrest support, the SIHOO M18 is the better pick.
-It gives you 4-point ergonomic support (head, back, hips, hands) with 3D adjustable armrests that the Mimoglad doesn’t offer.
-The height-adjustable lumbar actually follows your spine’s curve, which matters when you’re doing 10-hour coding sessions or client calls back to back.
+Taller than 5’10” or need headrest support?
+The SIHOO M18 is the better pick.
+It provides 4-point ergonomic support covering head, back, hips, and hands, with 3D adjustable armrests that the Mimoglad doesn’t offer.
+The height-adjustable lumbar actually follows the spine’s curve, which matters when coding or handling client calls for 10 hours straight.
+The seat measures 20 inches wide and 20 inches deep, which accommodates larger frames comfortably.

-The tradeoff?
-Assembly takes 30+ minutes and some units come with squeaky wheels.
+The tradeoffs?
+Assembly takes 30+ minutes and some units ship with squeaky wheels.
 The armrest adjustment mechanism also feels a bit cheap compared to chairs double the price.
-But for $150, you’re getting features that chairs at $300-400 offer.
-If you’re a bigger person or you need that headrest for leaning back during long thinking sessions, spend the extra $50 here.
-It’s worth it.
+But for $150, the features match chairs sold for $300-400 elsewhere.
+If you’re a bigger person or need that headrest for leaning back during long thinking sessions, the extra $50 over the Mimoglad is worth it.

 Best Monitors Under $150

-For freelance productivity, you want size and clarity.
+For freelance productivity, size and clarity matter.
 Gaming features like 144Hz refresh rates and 1ms response time are irrelevant when you’re working in spreadsheets, writing proposals, and managing client projects.
 Don’t pay for specs you won’t use.
-If you’re looking for programmer-specific recommendations, I have a separate guide on the best monitors for programmers.
+If you’re looking for programmer-specific recommendations, there’s a separate guide on the best monitors for programmers.

 Acer KB272 27-Inch FHD IPS